cscart/docs/en/addons/loyalty_program/index.rst

     .. fancybox:: img/Loyalty_program_019.png
         :alt: Loyalty cards

+    Enter the number of bonus points.
+User will get this reward points when this card was assigned to him

+    .. fancybox:: img/loyalty_program_bonus_points.png
+        :alt: Loyalty cards

+    The user's reward points received by moving to a specific loyalty program level will be displayed in the bonus points log.

+    .. fancybox:: img/loyalty_program_bonus_points_log.png
+        :alt: Loyalty cards

+    .. fancybox:: img/loyalty_program_bonus_points_log_2.png
+        :alt: Loyalty cards

+    The reward points recieved functionality is available only when the "Reward Points" module is enabled.

+    .. fancybox:: img/loyalty_program_bonus_points_2.png
+        :alt: Loyalty cards

     All the cards will be shown on the Loyalty Program page.
 Read further for more details.

 ===============